xiaomengli678/Scientific_Computing/README.md

 # Scientific_Computing
-This is my parallel computing project (OPENMAP, MAPI)
+This is my parallel computing project (OPENMP, MPI)